alexfinnarn/express-starter/README.md

 ### MySQL User

 This install assumes that mysql is configured using root with no password.
 If you've configured mysql using a password, brew will not reset that.
-Use `mysqladmin -u root -p'root' password ''`
+Use `mysqladmin -u root -p'root' password ''` or edit https://github.com/CuBoulder/express-starter/blob/valet/create-site.sh#L77 to add your user and password, e.g. `drush si express --db-url=mysql://my-user:my-pass@localhost:3306/${SITE} -y`.

 ### Bundle Clone Hangs